NLnetLabs/krill-manual/source/install-and-run.rst

    .. group-tab:: RHEL/CentOS

-       To install release candidates of Routinator, create an additional repo file named :file:`/etc/yum.repos.d/nlnetlabs-testing.repo`, enter this
+       To install release candidates of Krill, create an additional repo file named :file:`/etc/yum.repos.d/nlnetlabs-testing.repo`, enter this
        configuration and save it: